mycrazycracy/tf-kaldi-speaker/README.md

     Since Kaldi is only used to do the pre- and post-processing, most version >5.2 works.
     Though I'm not 100% sure, I believe Kaldi with x-vector support (e.g. egs/sre16/v2) is enough.
-    But if you want to run egs/voxceleb, make sure your Kaldi also contains this examples.
+    But if you want to run egs/voxceleb, make sure your Kaldi also contains these examples.

 * Tensorflow: >1.4.0

     I write the code using TF 1.4.0 at the very beginning.
 Then I updated to v1.12.0.
     The future version will support TF >1.12 but I will try to make the API compatible with lower versions.
     Due to the API changes (e.g. keep_dims to keepdims in some functions), some may experience incorrect parameters.
-    In that case, simply check the parameters may fix these problems.
+    In that case, simply checking the parameters may fix these problems.

 # Methodology